grafana/grafana/docs/sources/administration/user-management/manage-dashboard-permissions/index.md

 ## Edit dashboard permissions

-Edit dashboard permissions when you are want to enhance or restrict a user's access to a dashboard.
+Edit dashboard permissions when you want to enhance or restrict a users access to a dashboard.
 For more information about dashboard permissions, refer to [Dashboard permissions]({{< relref "../../roles-and-permissions/#dashboard-permissions" >}}).

 ### Before you begin